 What is needed these days is a simple, straightforward biblical teaching on the return of Christ, the timing of the rapture, and the protection of the saints so that we’re not tossed to and fro with every wind of doctrine (Eph 4:14).

-We will also explore some of the other eschatological scriptures that are seldom cited in order to give a more comprehensive and revealing overview of Christ’s return.
+We will also explore some of the other scriptures that were Left Behind in order to give a more comprehensive and revealing overview of Christ’s return.

 Get ready for surprises and revelations as we examine the great truths of God’s word to prepare a people ready for Him, that we may be accounted worthy to escape all these things that shall come to pass, and to stand before the Son of man (Lk 21:36).

 5.0 out of 5 stars — A Brilliant New Book to Be Read, Cherished and Shared with Friends!

 December 25, 2017; Format: Kindle Edition